Lou Angotti: Professional career

-Angotti signed with the New York Rangers of the National Hockey League (NHL), playing two seasons with the minor league Rochester Americans before being called up to the big league club in 1964-65.
+Angotti signed with the New York Rangers of the National Hockey League (NHL), playing two seasons with the minor league Rochester Americans before being called up to the big league club in 1964–65.
 Angotti quickly became known for his high-energy, speedy play.
 Over the next nine seasons, he played with the Chicago Black Hawks, Philadelphia Flyers, Pittsburgh Penguins, and St. Louis Blues.
 He had his best offensive season in 1967–68 with the Flyers, when he scored 49 points while serving as the club's first captain.
-During his second stint with Chicago (from 1969 through 1973), he served as a key defensive component on a team that narrowly lost two Stanley Cup Final series.
+During his second stint with Chicago (from 1969 through 1973), he served as a key defensive component on a team that narrowly lost two Stanley Cup Finals series.

 During his final season with the Blues in 1973–74, Angotti was hired as coach after Jean-Guy Talbot was fired with 23 games remaining in the season.
 He retired to serve as head coach on a full-time basis, but was fired just nine games into the next year.
 He returned to play hockey with the Chicago Cougars of the World Hockey Association (WHA).
-Angotti again served as head coach during the 1983-84 season, this time with the Pittsburgh Penguins.
+Angotti again served as head coach during the 1983–84 season, this time with the Pittsburgh Penguins.

 Angotti also coached the New Brunswick Hawks, Erie Blades, and Baltimore Skipjacks of the American Hockey League (AHL) for one season each.